-- 1. The arbitrator shall have no power to alter, add to, subtract from, or modify the terms of this Agreement between SPS and SEA or the rules, regulations, policies or resolutions of SPS. - 2.
-The arbitrator is empowered to include in their award the financial reimbursement as the arbitrator judges to be proper. - The decision or award of the arbitrator shall be final and binding on the employee involved and SPS.
+- 1. The arbitrator shall have no power to alter, add to, subtract from, or modify the terms of this Agreement between the SPS and the SEA or the rules, regulations, policies or resolutions of the SPS. - 2.
+The arbitrator is empowered to include in their award the financial reimbursement as the arbitrator judges to be proper. - 3.
+The decision or award of the arbitrator shall be final and binding on the employee involved and the SPS.